 Narrow data source

 Only data from students’ self practices.
-In reality, most students only did the exercises assigned to them.
+In fact, most students only did the exercises assigned to them.

 Only two statuses: completed & uncompleted.
 They were far from enough to evaluate students’ progress.

-Recorded from the first day, the number would become giant over time, which was no longer meaningful.
+Recorded from the first day, the timestamp would become giant over time, making it meaningless.

 Incomplete set of exercises

 Only objective questions.
 Besides, these exercises were only from one of the two sections of the workbook.

 Strenuous homework assigning and checking experience